YifeiXue111/cse15l-lab-reports/lab3.md

 ./biomed/1468-6708-3-3.txt
 ./biomed/1468-6708-3-4.txt
 ./biomed/1468-6708-3-7.txt`
+-name option can search the files with specific name and patterns.In the case it searchs the file name that contains "1468".
 command:
 `find . -name 1468-6708-3-1.txt`
 output:
 `./biomed/1468-6708-3-1.txt`
 -name option can search the files with specific name and patterns.
+In the case it searchs the file name that contains "1468-6708-3-1.txt".

 -mtime option examples:
 command: